shipitdev/mexc-runtime/README.md

    go test ./...
    ```

+4. (Optional) If you have an existing Telethon/TDesktop session, convert or copy it to the path referenced by `telegram.session_storage_path`.
+Otherwise, run a one-off helper (e.g. gotd/td `gotdlogin`) to create the user session file.

-4. Launch the bot in dry-run mode:
+5. Launch the bot in dry-run mode:

    ```bash
    go run ./cmd/bot -config config/local.toml
    ```

-When `telegram.enabled = true` the built-in listener long-polls Telegram and pushes `signal.Message` structs into the engine.
-For live trading, disable `debug.dry_run`, provide MEXC API credentials, and ensure the configured bot has access to the target channel.
+When `telegram.enabled = true` the MTProto client loads the user session file, connects to Telegram, and streams authorised channel posts into the engine.
+The session must remain valid (2FA/password handled externally).
+For live trading, disable `debug.dry_run`, provide MEXC API credentials, and ensure the configured user account has access to the target channel.

 ## Next Steps